heliaxdev/juvix/README.md

 ## Report a bug

-If you found a bug please open an issue with the `bug` tag.
+If you found a bug please open an issue and detail the bug.
+We will fix it as soon as we can.

 ## Contributing